percwg/perc-wg/draft-jones-perc-dtls-tunnel/draft-jones-perc-dtls-tunnel.md

 When the media distributor detects an endpoint has disconnected, the media distributors **SHOULD** send a Endpoint Disconnect message with the association identifier assigned to the endpoint.
-The media distributor **SHOULD** use RTCP behavior to detect disconnected endpoints.
+The media distributor **SHOULD** use RTP and RTCP behavior to detect disconnected endpoints.
 The particulars of how RTCP is to be used to detect endpoint , such as timeout period, is not specified.
+The media distributor **MAY** use additional indicators to determine when an endpoint has disconnected.

 ## Key Distributor Tunneling Procedures